 PUR hotmelts are polyurethane hotmelt adhesives, that are used for structural bonding of panels and a wide variety of other applications.
+You can learn more about this type of adhesive in our blog outlining how PUR adhesives work, but PUR adhesives have become quite popular because of how versatile they are.
 They provide a quick bond to wood, plastics, fabrics, leather and many other substrates.
-They have become quite popular because of how versatile they are.

 However, all this does come with downsides.
 For one, because of how quickly they bond, you don’t have much time to apply the adhesive and bond the substrates together.
 This means there is little time for adjustments, you must get it right the first time.
 PUR hotmelts react with the moisture in the air, so they cannot be exposed to air before use.
 These adhesives can create a visible bond line which is not aesthetically pleasing, and the bond line can get discolored, as these adhesives are susceptible to UV light.

 There also are high costs associated with equipment and maintenance, and the equipment is quite specialized and difficult to keep clean.
 Maintenance on the production line must be adhered to.
 On the whole, PURs are more hazardous and difficult to work with than other adhesives.